 NIKOS ECONOMOPOULOS

 CANCELLATION POLICY

-if canceled 75 and 45 days prior to the start date of your workshop, we will refund all payments made, less a cancellation fee equal to 50% of the deposit.
+• if canceled 75 and 60 days prior to the start date of your workshop, we will refund all payments made, minus a cancellation fee equal to 50% of the deposit.

-Withdrawal less than 45 prior to the start date of the workshop will result in no refund
+• Withdrawal less than 60 prior to the start date of the workshop will result in no refund unless we fill the spot with another student.

+NIKOS ECONOMOPOULOS